 Shinji Takedagawa joined the former Nippon Paint Co., Ltd. after graduating from Rikkyo University College of Economics in 1984.
 After 38 years of experience in sales, planning, and management in the automotive coatings business.
 He transferred to Nippon Paint Automotive Coatings Co., Ltd. following its launch in 2015.
 Appointed as Managing Director in 2018 and the Deputy President and Executive Corporate Officer in January 2021.
-Current exerting from Rows.
-2021.
 Current position from August 2021 and has since been leading the automotive coatings business of Nippon Paint Group.
-As the President of NPAC, he has the goal of driving growth of the company to become a global leading company in the automotive ing growth of the company to become a global leading co ngs industry as the most trusted partner for its customers
+As the President of NPAC, he has the goal of driving growth of the company to become a global leading company in the automotive coatings industry as the most trusted partner for its customers.